undera/encarno/README.md

 Note that `hold-for` and `iterations` load profile options are also supported, if you need them.
 Scenario definition can be [as sophisticated as you need it](#scripting-capabilities).

-### Open Workload
+### Open Workload Mode

 Open workload reflects public service scenario, when the number of clients is so big that slowing responses do not lead to decrease in service requests.
 This is achieved in tests by using large pool of workers that hit service according to _requests schedule_.
 Usually, that schedule is growing linearly, to reveal the breaking point of the service.
 Or a steady rate is applied to measure _performance quality characteristics_ for the service, such as response time percentiles.

 The main value we configure for open workload tests is the `throughput`, which is the number of requests per second to perform.
-For the breaking point (aka _stress test_) scenarios we configure it above the [capacity limit](#closed-workload) (~factor x1.5), for quality measurement we aim below the limit (~factor 1/2 or 80%).
+For the breaking point (aka _stress test_) scenarios we configure it above the [capacity limit](#closed-workload-mode) (~factor x1.5), for quality measurement we aim below the limit (~factor 1/2 or 80%).
 Usually we also put some limit on possible worker count `concurrency`, due to RAM/CPU being finite for load generator machine.

 Stress test config example: